dreamx-market/dreamx-docs/http.md

 ###### Success Response

-Returns HTTP 201 upon success with the following order object.
+Returns upon success with the new order.

 ```
 {